 How can I translate the lyrics correctly? – One of the big problems with translating songs from Japanese is that the grammar is totally different, and words have multiple meanings and cannot be translated literally.

 With the translation of each word, we recommend studying the entire sentence and not just word by word.
-Do as we do in our articles from breaking up songs.
+Do as we do in our articles from dismembering songs.
 Then you can play those phrases and words you discovered in a spaced memorization app like anki.

 putting into practice